Fablaurenz/alx-system_engineering-devops/README.md

 #!/bin/bash
-This repository contain access path to a file
+This repository contains scripts for executing shell commands